ribner/tooshort/README.md

 **Args:**

-- model: sklearns model.**name** property - Required
+- model (sklearn model): models' `.__name__` property - Required
-- prepend: string to be prepended to grid keys for grid search along with to underscores. this will generally be the model name as a string. ie "LogisticRegression" - optional
+- prepend (string): To be prepended to grid keys for grid search along with to underscores. this will generally be the model name as a string. ie "LogisticRegression" - optional

 **Returns:**
 Dictionary containing sklearn params as keys and list of param options as values